Why “Better” Can Feel Dangerous

 The Survival Logic of Staying the Same

 Living with the legacy of trauma means your brain has been masterfully wired for survival.
-In a threatening environment, familiar can mean safe and better can be unpredictable.
+In a threatening environment, familiar can mean safety and better can be unpredictable.

 Even if the known is painful, chaotic, or exhausting, your system knows how to navigate it.
 You have survived it thousands of times before.
-You know the layout of that battlefield.
+You know that path.

 Change, however, is an unknown.
-To a brain that has been conditioned to wait for the other shoe to drop, the unknown isn't an opportunity—it’s a vulnerability.
-Peace can feel like a trap and stability can feel like the calm before the storm.
+To a brain that has been conditioned to wait for the other shoe to drop, the unknown isn't an opportunity—it’s a threat.
+Peace and stability can feel like the calm before the storm.

 Moving from Resistance to Protection

-As we (thankfully) move away from the idea of pathological resistance, we open up space for an understanding of the adaptive nature of self-protection.
+As the mental health profession (finally) moves away from pathologizing resistance, we open up space for an understanding of the truly adaptive nature of self-protection.

 · Struggles don’t mean failure.

-When we translate the science into targeted care, we stop asking Why won't I just change? and start asking, "How is my body trying to keep me safe by staying right here?"
+What if we stop asking, Why won't I just change? and start asking, "How is my body trying to keep me safe?"

 Embracing the Shift

-Embracing the shifting landscape of psychology means honoring the parts of you that are terrified to let the guard down.
-We don't force the door open; we work together to build enough internal safety that the door can be unlocked from the inside.
+Embracing the shifting landscape of life means honoring the parts of us that are terrified to let down our guard and instead, working with them to build enough internal safety that one day, the door can be unlocked from the inside.

-If you find yourself fearing the very progress you’re working for, take a breath.
-You aren't broken.
-You are adapting.
-And we are here to navigate the shift with you, one small, safe step at a time.
+If you find yourself fearing the very progress you’re working for, please remember, you aren't broken… You are adapting… And you don’t have to be alone as you take one small, safe step at a time.